isabella232/advertising-cloud.en/help/misc/ad-cloud-ccpa-opt-out-of-sale.md

 where:

-* `"namespace": "AdCloud"` indicates the AdCloud cookie space, and the corresponding value is the customer’s cookie ID value as retrieved from AdobePrivacy.js
+* `"namespace": "AdCloud"` indicates the AdCloud cookie space, and the corresponding value is the customer’s cookie ID as retrieved from AdobePrivacy.js
 * `"include": \["AdCloud"\]` indicates that the request applies to Advertising Cloud